What Is Social Engineering?

 Much like email, exchanges of sensitive information over the phone happen at an almost constant rate.
 These days, the mindset that a telephone call is enough to authenticate a person is all too common.
 However, bad actors are moving away from email toward telephone social engineering.
 RedTeam Security uses telephone social engineering to target staff into divulging sensitive information or otherwise getting them to perform an action they should not be.

 During a physical social engineering engagement, RedTeam engages staff directly (overt) or indirectly (covert) in an effort to identify weaknesses in the way they physically handle visitors and those pretending to be employees, vendors or business partners.
-RedTeam physical social engineering consultants masquerade as vendors, new employees, business partners and even employee family members in order to entice staff into divulging sensitive information or permitting access to sensitive areas of the facility.
+RedTeam physical social engineering consultants masquerade as vendors, new employees, business partners and more in order to entice staff into divulging sensitive information or permitting access to sensitive areas of the facility.

 Why should should I conduct social engineering testing?

 A social engineering test is a simulated attack from the perspective of a bad actor, such as a malicious hacker.
 The objective is to simulate a cyber security attack and attempt to uncover security vulnerabilities that might otherwise be discovered by hackers.
 In doing so, you would gain valuable insight into the security posture of the assets and be able to fix them before hackers are able cause serious damage by exploiting them.

 Hackers who use social engineering are constantly coming up with new means of attack; that’s why it’s so important to work with third-party testing professionals who are on the cutting edge of the latest attack trends, rather than relying on a DIY social engineering approach alone.

 How long does it take to conduct a social engineering test?